 One of the best gifts leaders can give their teams is predictability.
 Being predictable leaders has connotations of being bland and boring for some.
 This is because they don’t understand it and the contexts it should apply.

-Predictability is a way of giving responsibility to your team.
+Predictability is a way of liberating and empowering your team.
 When there are recurring situations and you make the same decision each time, you empower your team.
 In your absence, or without your consultation they can take the actions you would’ve taken.
 Thus, the quality of the steps and their results they take are not compromised from the standard; i.e. the leader.

 Never undermine how predictable leaders empower teams.